stanford-cs149/asst2/README.md

 Please submit a brief writeup to the assignment *Programming Assignment 2 (Writeup Submission)* on Gradescope, addressing the following:

  1. Describe your task system implementation (1 page is fine).
-In additional to a genera description of how it works, please make sure you address the following questions:
+In additional to a general description of how it works, please make sure you address the following questions:
   * How did you decide to manage threads? (e.g., did you implement a thread pool?)
   * How does your system assign tasks to worker threads?
 Did you use static or dynamic assignment?
   * How did you track dependencies in Part B to ensure correct execution of task graphs?